Learn more about our Advertising Disclosure

 • Santa Ana is considered to be less safe than Fort Worth with a score of 45.83 vs Fort Worth’s 56.81.

-• Air quality in Santa Ana is moderate, and in Fort Worth it's moderate.
+• Air quality in Santa Ana is Moderate, and in Fort Worth it’s Moderate.

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

 • State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Always verify licensing details before committing to a mover.

-• State regulator: To confirm a moving company's license in California, visit the state's public utilities commission.
+• State regulator: You can verify a California moving license and its status through the state’s public utilities commission.

-• Moving Permits: While California doesn't mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.
+• Moving Permits: California doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.